Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Details of the Empirical Study about Gaussian posterior and Bayesian Logistic Regression

 \subsection{Dataset Information}

 The original cardiac arrhythmia dataset \citep{Dua_2019} aims to distinguish the presence of different types of cardiac arrhythmia in the patients, and classify each medical record into 16 subtypes using linear-valued and nominal features.
-We project the original feature space into a smaller subspace with 110 features that are most correlated with respect to the target variable.
-Such preserved features also yield the best classification result using logistic regression model.
+We preprocess the data to project the original feature space into a subspace with dimension $d = 110$, so as to effectively capture the covariance structure of the dataset. $Z$-score normalization is performed to standardize features for performance and convergence concerns.
+A binary target variable is then introduced based on the presence of different types of cardiac arrhythmia.

 Many such features are not Gaussian distributed and are heavily correlated, posing difficulties for inference and causing mean-field variational approximation family to have large bias.
 As a result, more flexible inferential models are desirable to deal with the practical data.
 On the other hand, a noticeable amount of these features are independent to each other and contribute little to the classification result.
 Unlike the mean-field Gaussian family, the low-rank Gaussian inferential models excel at capturing the inherent dependence of data yet providing computational efficiency.